 Instructions

-- Preheat oven to 350F (175C) and prepare two deep 8" round cake pans⁴ by lining the bottoms with parchment paper and lightly greasing and flouring the sides.
+- Preheat oven to 350F (175C) and prepare two 8" round cake pans by lining the bottoms with parchment paper and lightly greasing and flouring the sides.
 Set aside.

-- Stir in vanilla extract.
-Gradually add buttermilk and stir well.
+- Gradually add buttermilk and stir well.1 cup (236 ml) buttermilk

-- Add hot coffee, stirring until ingredients are well-combined (be sure to scrape sides and bottom of bowl again).
+- Add hot coffee or water, stirring carefully until ingredients are well-combined (be sure to scrape sides and bottom of bowl to ensure batter is uniform).½ cup (118 ml) hot coffee or hot water

 - Evenly divide batter between prepared pans.
-Bake on 350F (175C) for 35-40 minutes (toothpick inserted in center should come out with moist crumbs).
+Transfer to center rack of 350F (175C) and bake for 35-40 minutes or until a toothpick inserted in center comes out clean or with moist crumbs.

-- Allow to cool for 15 minutes before inverting onto cooling rack to cool completely before frosting.
+- Allow to cool for 15 minutes before inverting onto cooling rack to cool completely before frosting with your favorite frosting (I recommend the one linked in the recipe above, or one of my favorites linked in the notes below!).1 batch chocolate frosting

 Notes